CodeDoesGood/iOS-Style-Guide/README.md

 \* With optional and preferred guidelines there is actually one requirement.
 The requirement is that you _must_ list a guideline for that item.
 No guidelines may be removed, but they can be edited.
 Note: You are more than welcome to add additional guidelines if there are things that are important to you which we have not included.

 ## Swift
 We are a Swift-first dev group.
-This means :
+This means:
 - Resort to Objective-C types only when required.
 - Use Swift initializers, not the Objective-C `Type.init(...)` versions
 - Use protocol extensions to provide empty default implementations for functions, rather than marking a protocol @objc in order to have a protocol function be optional